Development Setup

 ├── apps/

-│ ├── crawler/ # GEMI portal scraping
+│ ├── crawler/ # GEMI portal scraping with enhanced date extraction

-│ └── doc-scanner/ # Document processing
+│ └── doc-scanner/ # AI-powered document processing with chronological analysis

 ├── docs-site/ # Documentation